-Review of Certain Purchases under GPO Contracts.
+• Review of Certain Purchases under GPO Contracts.

-- If the Institution proposes to use a contract procured by a UT System-authorized GPO, and total contract spend is anticipated to exceed the applicable spend threshold below, a summary of the contract must be submitted, on the prescribed form, to the UT System Executive Vice Chancellor for Business Affairs (via Lloyd@utsystem.edu) who will forward the summary to the UT System Deputy Chancellor, the General Counsel for the Board of Regents and the UT System Chief Audit Executive.
-If no member of that committee, within two (2) business days, raises a question about the contract or asks that it be submitted to the entire Board of Regents for review and approval, no further Board review or approval of the contract will be required: - > \$1.0 million for UTPB, UTRGV, UTT and UTHSCT; - > \$2.0 million for UTA, UTD, UTEP, UTSA; and - > \$3.0 million for UTAUS, UTHSCH, UTHSCSA, UTMB, UTSWMC, and UT System. - \$5.0 million for UTMDACC - Use of DIR-Procured Contracts.
-DIR adopted regulations (1 Texas Administrative Code 212) clarifying that the restrictions in Texas Government Code Chapter 2157 do not apply to institutions of higher education.
-Under those regulations, Institutions do not need to comply with restrictions governing other state agencies in connection with Chapter 2157 commodity item purchases and statements of work.
+- If the Institution proposes to use a contract procured by a UT System-authorized GPO, and total contract spend is anticipated to exceed the then-current UT institution Board approval threshold as defined in Regents' Rule 10501, Sec.
+3.1.1, a summary of the contract must be submitted, on the prescribed form, to the UT System Executive Vice Chancellor for Business Affairs (via businessaffairs@utsystem.edu) who will forward the summary to the UT System General Counsel for the Board of Regents and the UT System Chief Audit Executive.
+If no member of that committee, within two (2) business days, raises a question about the contract or asks that it be submitted to the entire Board of Regents for review and approval, no further Board review or approval of the contract will be required: - Use of DIR-Procured Contracts.
+The Best Value Statutes provide that institutions of higher education may, but are not required to, acquire goods and services using the DIR's contracts for commodity items established under Chapter 2157 of the Texas Government Code.